zerratar/fallout4-downgrader/README.md

 Run `FO4Down.exe` and enter your Steam username and password when prompted.
 Allow the application to run until it closes automatically, indicating the downgrade process is complete.

 ## Support
-For support, questions, or more information, please contact via email at zerratar@gmail.com or join the [Storywealth Discord server](https://discord.com/invite/storywealth).
+For support, questions, or more information, please contact `zerratar` on discord.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or raise issues on this repository.

 ## Special Thanks to
+* Exoclyps and the rest of the team over at `a StoryWealth` for testing the downgrader extensively and were also the reason to why the Downgrader exists today.
+If you wish to try out an awesome Fallout 4 mod collection, you should try out [A StoryWealth](https://next.nexusmods.com/fallout4/collections/5atq9t)
-The developer of [DepotDownloader](https://github.com/SteamRE/DepotDownloader) as this application uses it for handling the download of depots.
+* The developer of [DepotDownloader](https://github.com/SteamRE/DepotDownloader) as this application uses it for handling the download of depots.